The Australian Youth Classical Music Competition acknowledges the Wadawurrung people of the Kulin Nation

 Initially, the Scholarship competition was structured to offer a National prize only, however in 2005, the Trust implemented a Regional Section of the Competition to encourage local young musicians.
 In 2011 the Trustees resolved to change the name of the competition from the Geelong Advertiser Music Competition to the Australian Youth Classical Music Competition.

 The purpose of the Regional section is to encourage and recognize local solo instrumental musicians with the award of a Regional Prize of $2,000.
 Runner-up prizes of $1,000 are awarded to three finalists.

 Regional applicants audition before a panel of expert musicians who choose up to twelve applicants to perform at the Finals Concert.

 To enter the Regional Section, participants must be aged 18 years of age or younger as at the 1st of January and reside within the G21 footprint or are a full time student at a secondary school within the region.

-The purpose of the National section is to encourage young people to aspire to excellence in music and to further this aim, the National First Prize winner receives a $15,000 Overseas Travel Scholarship sponsored by the Australian Elizabethan Theatre Trust, plus a cash prize of $7500.
+The purpose of the National section is to encourage young people to aspire to excellence in music and to further this aim, the National First Prize winner receives a $20,000 Overseas Travel Scholarship sponsored by the Australian Elizabethan Theatre Trust.
 Second Prize of $4,000 and a Third Prize of $2,000 are also awarded, plus a participation award and Audience Prize.

 Eight National finalists are chosen to perform at the National Finals Weekend by a panel of adjudicators from Melbourne Universities.
 Auditions are submitted by video.